davidgith/Crash-Test-Dummies/pses_control_mpc/README.md

-# PSES Control Test
+# PSES Control MPC

-This ROS-package serves as a simple example for control by image.
+This ROS-package serves as a simple example for MPC control by image.

 ### Prerequisites